superduper-io/superduper/docs/content/apply_api/template.md

 - `Template` is leveraged by `Application`.
 - Snapshot allows users to know that their validation comparisons are apples-to-apples
 - A `Template` is useful for sharing, migrating and distributing AI components
-- A `Template` may be applied to any superduper deployment
+- A `Template` may be applied to any Superduper deployment

 ***Usage pattern***